glmck13/PiBarScan/README.md

 ## Usage
 You may need to "apt-get install xinput" if it's not already installed on your Pi.
 Ditto for "ksh".
 Otherwise, everything else needed by the barcode.sh script should already be loaded on your Pi.

-Before running the tool, you'll first have to edit barcode.cfg to specify the commands for handling the incoming barcodes.
-Each line of the tool is pipe-delimited.
+Before running the tool, you'll first have to edit barcode.cfg to specify the commands for handling incoming barcodes.
+Each line of the config file is pipe-delimited.
 The first field is a ksh-regex pattern for a class of barcodes, while the second field is the command to run when that barcode class is detected.
-The $BARCODE variable can be passed via the command line, or can be accessed via the environment.
+The $BARCODE variable can be passed via the command line, or can be accessed in the environment.

+You can launch the barcode.sh script from a term window - either in the foreground or background (nohup) - or launch it on system startup from /etc/rc.local.

+The current implementation admittedly takes some shortcuts, since it doesn't attempt to process SHIFT or other special keystrokes.
+In practice, this doesn't pose much of a problem since the common barcode specs (UPC, EAN, etc.) primarily use basic alphanumerics.